 In carrying out public business, including making public appointments, awarding contracts, or recommending individuals for rewards and benefits, holders of public office should make choices on merit.

 All staff appointments to my office have been made following an open and transparent process.
-The OPCC has a Code of Conduct which highlights the responsibility for all OPCC members of staff to behave in an open, transparent and impartial manner.
+The OFPCC has a Code of Conduct which highlights the responsibility for all OPFCC members of staff to behave in an open, transparent and impartial manner.
 This includes the provision of impartial advice to my Deputy and me.
-You can find the OPCC Code of Conduct at the link below.
+You can find the OPFCC Code of Conduct at the link below.

 iv.
 4. Accountability